C$ 83 Find Cheap Flights from Orlando to Canada

 • For passengers concerned about the sustainability of flights from Orlando to Canada, American Airlines, United Airlines, and Air Canada all aim to reduce their carbon emissions to net zero by 2050.
 In addition, they're upgrading their fleets and introducing sustainable aviation fuel (SAF) into them.

-Top 5 airlines serving from Orlando to Canada
+Reviews of the top 5 airlines flying from Orlando to Canada

 Need help choosing which airline to fly with from Orlando to Canada?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.